-- 1. Continuation of Level Loffense
+- 1. Continuation of Level I offense

 - 2. Bus disturbance

-- 3. Cutting class/school
+- 3. Horseplay/Ability to cause harm

+- 4. Eloping from the class

-- 4. Violation of policy for use of district technology
+- 5. Violation of policy for use of district technology

-- 5. Failure to complete assigned detentions
+- 6. Failure to complete assigned detentions

-- 6. Misbehavior at a school sponsored activity
+- 7. Misbehavior at a school sponsored activity

-- 7. Possession of obscene materials
+- 8. Possession of obscene materials

-- 8. Leaving school without permission
+- 9. Leaving school without permission

-- 9. Showing flagrant disrespect in words/gestures
+- 10. Showing flagrant disrespect in words/gestures

-- 10. Defacing school property
+- 11. Defacing school property

-- 11. Gambling
+- 12. Gambling

-- 12. Direct bullying (includes name calling, hitting, kicking, biting, shoving, spitting, etc.)
+- 13. Direct bullying (includes name calling, hitting, kicking, biting, shoving, spitting, etc.)

-- 13. Indirect bullying (includes, but may not be limited to, getting another person to assault someone, spreading rumors, deliberate exclusion from a group or activity, or encouraging bullying)
+- 14. Indirect bullying (includes, but may not be limited to, getting another person to assault someone, spreading rumors, deliberate exclusion from a group or activity, or encouraging bullying)

-- 14. Other
+- 15. Other